 BOOM.
 The doors of the business closed, as did the steady income.
 In fact, there was no income for some time.

 But the bills kept coming.
 So they did what a lot of families do: they used the equity in their house as an ATM.
-In fact, this trend had actually started earlier in their lives, when they felt the need to keep up with the Joneses, to have a pool because everyone else in the neighbourhood did, to drive nice cars, to spruce up their house, to dine out and entertain whenever they wanted, to send their kids to private school.
+In fact, this trend had actually started earlier in their lives, when they felt the need to keep up with the Joneses, to have a swimming pool construction because everyone else in the neighbourhood did, to drive nice cars, to spruce up their house, to dine out and entertain whenever they wanted, to send their kids to private school.
 Because the healthy and steady income was there!
 The line of credit could be paid off later, when there were less bills.
 What could go wrong?

 That’s the thing.
 We never really know when things might go wrong.
 And in this family’s struggle to keep their lives the same even after the business closed, to reassure their kids that everything was just fine, they kept using their house as an ATM.